top of page

 Turkey

 The art was created as a fan work by US book designer M. S. Corley in 2009, reimagining the books in the style of classic Penguins.
-To be honest, I'm not wholly convinced the Turkish repurposing is even authorised by the artist and the changes aren't done with Corley's standards - the Turkish titles are inserted with no adherence to the Marber grid or fonts that make the Penguin look.
+To be honest, I'm not wholly convinced the Turkish repurposing is even authorised by the artist as the changes aren't done with Corley's standards - the Turkish titles are inserted with no adherence to the 'Marber grid' layout or fonts that bring the Penguin look together.

 But the original design is great.
 It's easy to get some very boring or confusing results going for a minimalist look without real expertise, but these show how much a skilled practicioner can conjure with just three colours and a few lines.